North East railway line: Gauge conversion

 Maintaining two parallel railways between Seymour and Albury drew criticism, noting inefficiencies in maintaining track, operating trains, and duplicated train control centres.
 By 2001, the State Government announced the conversion of the broad gauge line to standard, but action was stifled, due largely to complex leasing arrangements.
 Speed restrictions were eventually applied to the broad gauge line due to track deterioration.

 In May 2008, it was announced that the tracks would be upgraded, including a 5 km bypass around Wodonga, the conversion of 200 km of the North East railway line to standard gauge between Seymour and Albury as well as other upgrades to the North East line.
 Costing A$501.3 million, the Victorian Government was to contribute A$171.3 million, the Australian Government A$45 million for the Wodonga Rail Bypass, and the Australian Rail Track Corporation A$285 million and take responsibility for the standard-gauge line under a 45-year lease from Victoria.
 The project was due for completion by 2010, with passenger services to be disrupted for up to 12 months.

 On 8 November 2008, broad gauge passenger trains ceased after the evening V/Line service from Melbourne to Albury and a special train operated by the Seymour Railway Heritage Centre, the final broad-gauge passenger train from Albury to Melbourne.
 In December 2008, standardisation works commenced, contracted by ARTC to the Southern Improvement Alliance.
 The first train on the Wodonga Rail Bypass was in March 2010.

 In early August 2010, CountryLink decided to terminate all Sydney-Melbourne XPTs at Albury for an indefinite length of time, due to defects in the newly re-sleepered track.
 "Mud holes" resulted in speed restrictions on more than 200 kilometres (about 66 per cent) of the line, adding an extra 1.5 hours to the travelling time.
 Train drivers have blamed the ARTC's $285 million concrete sleeper project for the track issues, stating that the incorrect insertion of 300,000 new concrete sleepers is to blame.
 They have repeatedly reported freight trains breaking couplings due to the rough track.
 CountryLink trains resumed in mid September 2010, V/Line trains the following year.

+Derailments and Crashes

+1943 Wodonga level crossing accident

+The Wodonga level crossing accident was a vehicle-train crash that occurred on 8 May 1943 when a passenger steam train collided with a bus carrying thirty-four Australian Army personnel at the Tallangatta Road level crossing on the Cudgewa railway line near Wodonga, Victoria, Australia.
+The crash resulted in 25 deaths and 9 injuries.

+1969 Violet Town rail accident

+The Violet Town rail accident, also known as the Southern Aurora disaster, was a railway accident that occurred on 7 February 1969 following the incapacitation of the driver of one of the trains, near the McDiarmids Road crossing, approximately 1 km south of Violet Town, Victoria, Australia.
+The crash resulted in nine deaths and 117 injuries.